Industry:

 The Challenge

-A leading medical device manufacturer encountered significant challenges when training new employees on highly specialised tasks.
-These difficulties stemmed from limited access to the required machinery, a shortage of skilled trainers available for instruction, and the inherent complexity of the precision work, which often required being performed under magnification.
+A leading medical device manufacturer encountered significant challenges when training new employees on highly specialised tasks, highlighting the potential of VR for MedTech to bridge skill gaps.
+These difficulties stemmed from limited access to the required machinery, a shortage of skilled trainers available for instruction, and the inherent complexity of the precision work—which often required being performed under magnification—making VR for MedTech simulations an ideal alternative.

-Consequently, traditional training methods proved extremely time-consuming, requiring over twelve days per employee to complete.
-Furthermore, they were highly resource-intensive, demanding a dedicated one-to-one trainer-to-trainee ratio.
-This approach also resulted in inconsistent training outcomes, ultimately leading to variable production speeds and a higher rate of defects on the manufacturing line.
+Consequently, traditional training methods proved extremely time-consuming, requiring over twelve days per employee to complete, whereas a VR for MedTech approach could compress this to just a few hours.
+Furthermore, they were highly resource-intensive, demanding a dedicated one-to-one trainer-to-trainee ratio—an overhead that VR for MedTech platforms can eliminate.
+This approach also resulted in inconsistent training outcomes, ultimately leading to variable production speeds and a higher rate of defects on the manufacturing line, issues that VR for MedTech analytics and standardized virtual modules are designed to resolve.

 Introducing new employees on the shop floor is challenging.
 Many tasks require training under magnification, previously demanding a dedicated trainer for each trainee.Company Executive, Medical Device Manufacturing